Getting ready for your baby’s arrival? Don’t overlook a few tasks. Here’s a pregnancy checklist with things to do before the baby is born.

 The arrival of any baby, whether our first or fifth, can get downright chaotic.
 With the baby at home, we have less sleep and more duties.
 Our regular routine and chores get pushed to the back, and we’re still healing from childbirth.

-9 things to do before baby is born
+9 things to do before the baby is born

-Take a look at these nine things you need to do before the big day:
+Take a look at these tasks you need to do before the big day:

 Your child’s first doctor’s appointment happens on his first day.
-His pediatrician will visit him in the hospital to examine him healthy enough to go home.
-You’ll also schedule what seems like nonstop appointments for the next several days to make sure your baby is growing fine.
+His pediatrician will visit him in the hospital to examine and deem him healthy enough to go home.
+You’ll also schedule what seems like nonstop appointments for the next several days and weeks after to make sure he’s growing fine.

-Then, select a few to interview.
+Then, select a few to interview and visit.
 Call their offices and ask to spend a few minutes to speak with the pediatrician and learn more about her.
 Choosing a pediatrician now will avoid the chaos of finding one at the last minute.

 The most important baby gear is, by far, the car seat.
-Without one, you can’t go home with your baby.
-Many stores offer huge discounts on car seats, so you can even time it to when they hold a sale or offer a coupon.
+You can’t drive off from the hospital without one.
+Many stores offer huge discounts on carseats, so you can even time your purchase to when they hold a sale or offer a coupon.

-My husband and I hired a woman who taught us how to install our particular car seats into our car models.
-You can also ask your state highway patrol to check if you installed the car seat correctly.
+My husband and I hired someone who taught us how to install our particular carseats into our car models.
+You can also ask your state highway patrol to check if you installed the carseat correctly.

-I must have met with our HR staff a zillion times to understand the whole maternity leave process.
+I must have met with our HR staff a million times to understand the whole maternity leave process.
 Start early to get familiar with deadlines, payments, and requirements.
 Ask important questions, like:

 - Am I eligible for the Family Medical Rights Leave Act (FMLA)?